 We have often been asked to describe what has been instrumental in enabling us to have such a successful long term relationship.
-This section of the website summarises the main factors that we concluded were instrumental in enabling us to succeed where so many others have failed.
+This section of the website summarises the main factors that we concluded were instrumental in enabling us to succeed.
 All the factors described here are those that we have chosen to use as guides for relating to each other.
 Our experience as couples counsellors and therapists suggests that many of them may have general application.
 We have divided the ideas into three broad categories.

 The first category is the Principles by which we manage our relationship.
 In particular these are the principles that we use to resolve our arguments and avoid creating difficulties for ourselves.
 These are, in our view, the most important and general factors that we have uncovered – by which we mean we expect most successful relationships to use these principles.
 There are 25 Principles.
 Rather than present them as one long list I have divided them into three sub-sections: Core Principles, Relating Principles and Other Principles.
 If you would prefer to download the file of all the principles, with some suggestions about how to make use of them, click here (Relationship Principles).